LEED in Construction

-USGBC released LEED Zero that verifies the achievement of net zero goals in existing buildings.
+USGBC released LEED Zero which verifies the achievement of net zero goals in existing buildings.
 LEED-Zero was designed to complement USGBC’s LEED program by certifying projects for zero carbon emissions, energy use, water use, and waste.
-Applying standards or certification to the net-zero movement should reduce occurances of greenwashing.
+Applying standards or certification to the net-zero movement should reduce occurrences of greenwashing.

 Greenwashing aside, the LEED plaque on a project is in most cases a mark of quality and achievement in green design and construction.